aspose-total/Aspose.Total-Products/total/en/cpp/conversion/cgm-to-xlsb/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render CGM to XLSB in C++ Applications" h2="Convert CGM to XLSB in native C++ applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert CGM to XLSB?</h2>

+CGM (Computer Graphics Metafile) is a vector graphics format used for storing and exchanging graphics data.
+It is widely used in the engineering and technical fields for creating diagrams, charts, and illustrations.
+XLSB (Excel Binary Workbook) is a binary file format used by Microsoft Excel to store its workbooks.
+It is a compressed version of the XLSX format and is used to reduce the size of the file.
+Converting CGM to XLSB can help to reduce the size of the file and make it easier to share and store.

-Converting CGM to XLSB in C++ via [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries is a simple two step process.
-In the first step, you can export CGM to XLSX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/), After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert XLSX to XLSB.
+<h2>How Aspose.Total helps for CGM to XLSB Conversion?</h2>

+Aspose.Total for C++ is a suite of file format automation libraries that enables developers to create, edit, and convert various file formats.
+It includes Aspose.PDF for C++, Aspose.Cells for C++, and other libraries.
+With Aspose.Total for C++, converting CGM to XLSB is a simple two step process.
+In the first step, you can export CGM to XLSX by using Aspose.PDF for C++.
+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, you can convert XLSX to XLSB.
+Aspose.Total for C++ provides a comprehensive set of features for manipulating various file formats, making it an ideal choice for CGM to XLSB conversion.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}